-The investigation is being undertaken to identify and record any surviving archaeological deposits that may exist on site.
+The monitoring and recording is being undertaken to identify and record any surviving archaeological deposits that may exist on site.

 If unexpected remains are encountered the CBCAA will be informed immediately and the CBCAA will decide if amendments to the brief are required to ensure adequate provision for archaeological recording.